The Perfectionism Plague

-By Evgeniya Lubennikova, English language instructor, The School of Foreign languages, HSE.
-Evgeniya can be reached at firstname.lastname@example.org
+By Evgeniya Lubennikova, English language instructor, The School of Foreign languages, HSE University.
+She copleted the School of Trainers at the Academic Writing Center.
+Evgeniya can be reached at firstname.lastname@example.org.

 When I heard my students speak English for the first time, I immediately knew that I had to show them off.
 Their native-like English and assertiveness made it crystal clear that I should organise a Pecha Kucha event at our university and it should be a blast with a star-studded cast.